einrob/VDT/vdt.md

 Keeping track of found objects can significantly improve stability of the system.
 Using a Kalman Filter allows to predict object movement which helps to find the object again in the case of lost measurements or object occlusions.
 There is a common concept of object tracking architecture which is performing following tasks:

 - Generate new object measurements  → Segmentation → Bounding box center
-- Cost calculation (e.g. Euclidean Distance, Malanobis Distance) between predicted position known objects and new objects
+- Cost calculation (e.g. Euclidean Distance, Mahalanobis Distance) between predicted position known objects and new objects
 - Generation of cost table containing costs of known obstacle positions and new obstacle positions
 - Object assignment using Munkres/Hungarian Algorithm on cost table
 - Object Track updates and Object movement prediction using a Kalman Filter
 - Object Track validation – valid counter n measurements needed for track to be valid
-- Object Purging – invalid counter n lost measurements Deletion of lost objects
+- Object Purging – invalid counter n-lost measurements Deletion of lost objects

 There are lots of papers on video object tracking like: http://cvgl.stanford.edu/papers/xiang_iccv15.pdf